Bad News for Outlook Therapeutics Stock: This New Risk Has Been Added - TipRanks.com

-Outlook Therapeutics (OTLK) has disclosed a new risk, in the Taxation & Government Incentives category.
+Outlook Therapeutics (OTLK) has disclosed a new risk, in the Share Price & Shareholder Rights category.

-Outlook Therapeutics may face increased tax liabilities due to the complex nature of international tax laws and their application to the company’s global operations.
-Discrepancies in intercompany transaction pricing or challenges from local tax authorities could lead to substantial additional taxes, interest, and penalties.
-This risk is exacerbated by potential changes in tax rates, laws, and interpretations, which may not be fully covered by current financial reserves.
-An assertion by any tax authority that Outlook Therapeutics has established a taxable presence in a jurisdiction where it has not, could significantly elevate the firm’s tax burden.
+Outlook Therapeutics faces the risk of delisting from the Nasdaq Capital Market if it fails to meet the minimum bid price requirement by April 15, 2024.
+The company’s stock has been trading below $1.00 for an extended period, prompting concerns about its ability to regain compliance.
+A delisting could severely impact the stock’s liquidity and the company’s access to capital markets, possibly triggering default under certain financial agreements.
+This situation may also erode investor confidence and diminish the company’s visibility among potential partners and stakeholders.

 The average OTLK stock price target is $2.00, implying 372.70% upside potential.